bndynet/spring-cloud-starter/service-sso/README.md

 This is a single sign on application integrated authorization server and resource server.
 Meanwhile, implemented admin panel for user and client management.

+## Requirements

+- MySQL: the main database
+- Redis: store the sessions

 ## Getting Started

 1. Clone this repo